Corrected: Analysis: New facilities spotlight next-generation biofuels

 Those advances have come in several areas.
 Researchers have developed new biochemical catalysts to break down tough cellulosic material, used new techniques to turn solid materials into gas and created advanced ‘hydroprocessing’ refining methods to break heavy hydrocarbons into lighter, more easily burned fuels.

-BP Plc (BP.L), Royal Dutch Shell (RDSa.L), Chevron Corp (CVX.N) and Total SA (TOTF.PA) have all taken stakes in companies that focus on a wide variety of fuels from traditional sugar cane ethanol to gasoline and diesel.
+BP Plc, Royal Dutch Shell, Chevron Corp and Total SA have all taken stakes in companies that focus on a wide variety of fuels from traditional sugar cane ethanol to gasoline and diesel.

-Still other companies, including Gevo Inc (GEVO.O) and Butamax, a joint venture of BP Plc and Dupont DD.N, are building plants to produce biobutanol from corn starches or other agricultural products to produce ‘drop-in’ components for gasoline or chemicals with a higher energy content than traditional ethanol.
+Still other companies, including Gevo Inc and Butamax, a joint venture of BP Plc and Dupont, are building plants to produce biobutanol from corn starches or other agricultural products to produce ‘drop-in’ components for gasoline or chemicals with a higher energy content than traditional ethanol.

 “I think there’s room for multiple fuels to contribute to the fuel mix,” Butamax CEO Paul Beckwith said in an interview.

-Note: This story was corrected to fix capacity of Kior plant to 11 mln from 62.5 million, and cost per gallon to $1.80 from $1.10 in the 23rd paragraph